Queensland Minister for Community Recovery and Resilience David Crisafulli

-The Poona community’s only connection road to emergency services, schools and supplies in Gympie and Maryborough will be upgraded as part of the Newman Government’s push to make flood-ravaged communities more resilient.
+A key school bus route and access road linking rural producers to markets will be upgraded in the South Burnett area as part of the Newman Government’s push to make flood-ravaged communities more resilient.

-Community Recovery and Resilience Minister David Crisafulli announced in Poona today that Poona Road, damaged twice by floods in two years, would be one of five ‘betterment’ projects for the region.
+Community Recovery and Resilience Minister David Crisafulli announced in Kingaroy today that the Mondure Wheatlands Road, damaged twice in two years by floods, would be the first of several ‘betterment’ projects for the region.